alphagov/paas-bootstrap/doc/bosh_failover.md

 variable `BOSH_AZ` before uploading the pipelines.
 Ex:

 ```
-BOSH_AZ='eu-west-1b' make prod pipelines
+BOSH_AZ='eu-west-1b' make prod deployer-concourse bootstrap
 ```

-Run the `create-bosh-cloudfoundry` pipeline, it should deploy a new BOSH, then run `cf-deploy` successfully.
-Watch for `bosh-tests` that will run basic BOSH validation tests.
+Run the `create-bosh-concourse` pipeline which should deploy a new BOSH.

 ## Warning